dedaldalde/bun_database_wrappers/README.md

-# Bun Practice - Database Wrappers
+# Bun - Database Wrappers

 A collection of database wrapper classes for Bun's SQL API, providing simplified interfaces for MySQL, Redis, and SQLite.